opendatasoft/ods-documentation/source/customizing_look_and_feel/02_configuring_navigation/navigation.rst

 .. image:: images/navigation_root-page.png

-The root page is the default page on which a user lands when accessing the portal via its main URL (e.g. ``domainname.opendatasoft.com/``).
-By default, the root page of the Explore page, which displays the catalog of datasets of the portal.
-It can be replaced with any other page build within the domain, such as a home page build with HTML & CSS using the Pages section of the back office (see :doc:`Creating content </creating_content/index>`).
+The root page is the default page on which a user lands when accessing the portal via its main URL (e.g. ``domainname.opendatasoft.com``).
+By default, the root page is the Explore page, which displays the catalog of datasets of the portal.
+It can be replaced with any other page available within the domain, such as a home page build with HTML & CSS using the Pages section of the back office (see :doc:`Creating content </creating_content/index>`).

 To change the root page:

 1. In the **Navigation** configuration interface, look for the **Root page** configuration.
 2. Click on the drop-down menu to choose a page among the list.
 3. Click on the Save button in the top right corner.

+.. admonition:: Important
+   :class: important

+   All available pages are displayed in the drop-down list, but private pages are grayed out.
+Only public pages can indeed be chosen as root page.

 Configuring the navigation header